wbazant/markerAlignmentsPaper/paper.md

 <!-- It is possible a reviewer will ask you how you arrived at the numbers "four" and "eight".
 Not something to worry about for now but just noting you may have to produce some sort of graph that shows why those nujmbers are optimal. -->

 ### Simulated samples with unknown species

-We first want to show how EukDetect would handle reads from unknown taxa through witholding some known sequences from the reference.
+We first show how EukDetect would handle reads from unknown taxa by running it on known sequences witholded from the reference.
 We divide the reference set into a smaller reference and a hold-out set that we use to verify unknown organism detection.
 We then sample from the hold-out set to prepare 338 simulated samples, each with one "unknown" species at 0.1 coverage.

 These inputs give alignments in all but 58 (17%) cases, but EukDetect reports no results in 221 (65%) cases.
 We obtain the same list of no results with just three filters: to keep only taxa with alignments to at least two markers, to keep only taxa with at least four alignments, and to keep only reads with MAPQ >= 30.
 Applying different combinations of these filters shows that it is the MAPQ >= 30 filter that is responsible for most dropout: the other two filters together only drop 132 (39%) samples, but just the MAPQ >= 30 filter alone drops 186 (55%) samples.